On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Introduction

 \section{Introduction}

-Learning causal structure from observational data has become an important topic in many scientific fields, such as economics \citep{ghysels2016testing}, biology \citep{grosse2016identification}, and social science \citep{cai2016understanding}.
-Due to the expensive cost or the ethic of randomized experiments, the task of causal discovery from purely observational data has been drawn much attention.
+\IEEEPARstart{L}{earning} causal structure from observational data has become an important topic in many scientific fields, such as economics \cite{ghysels2016testing}, biology \cite{grosse2016identification}, neuroinformatics\cite{9411670}, and social science \cite{cai2016understanding}.
+Due to the expensive cost or the ethic of randomized experiments, the task of causal discovery from purely observational data has drawn much attention.

 Many approaches have been proposed for learning causal structure.
-Traditionally, by utilizing the conditional independence property among observed variables, the constraint-based approaches have been proposed, e.g., PC algorithm \citep{spirtes2000causation}, but only identify the underlying directed acyclic graph (DAG) up to Markov equivalence class \citep{andersson1997characterization}.
-Alternatively, by introducing a certain class of Structure Causal Model (SCM), and further assuming the causal mechanism that the noise and the hypothetical cause are independent, the functional-based causal models have been proposed, e.g., the Linear Non-Gaussian Acyclic Model (LiNGAM) \citep{shimizu2006linear}, the Additive Noise Model (ANM) \citep{hoyer2008nonlinear}, and the Post-Nonlinear causal Model (PNL) \citep{zhang2012identifiability}.
-However, due to the intractable search space superexponential in graph nodes, learning DAGs using functional-based causal models is challenging.
+Traditionally, by utilizing the conditional independence property among observed variables, the constraint-based approaches have been proposed, e.g., PC algorithm \cite{spirtes2000causation}, but only identify the underlying directed acyclic graph (DAG) up to Markov equivalence class \cite{andersson1997characterization}.
+Alternatively, by introducing a certain class of Structure Causal Model (SCM), and further assuming the causal mechanism that the noise and the hypothetical cause are independent, the functional-based causal models have been proposed, e.g., the Linear Non-Gaussian Acyclic Model (LiNGAM) \cite{shimizu2006linear}, the Additive Noise Model (ANM) \cite{hoyer2008nonlinear}, the Post-Nonlinear (PNL) causal Model \cite{zhang2012identifiability}.
+However, due to the intractable search space superexponential in the number of graph nodes, learning DAGs using functional-based causal models is challenging.

-Recently, NOTEARS \citep{zheng2018dags}, under the additive noise model assumption, formulates the causal structure learning problem as a continuous optimization problem using least-square loss with a continuous DAG constraint.
-Such a technique has been extensively developed and applied to learning linear or nonlinear causal structures. \cite{yu2019dag} introduces a variational autoencoder framework for modeling the generative process of a causal structure equipped with evidence lower bound with a Gaussian prior of noise which is implemented by least-square loss. \cite{ng2019graph} and \cite{zheng2020learning} extend a linear causal model into a nonlinear causal model using neural networks but still rely on the least-square loss for reconstruction.
+Recently, Zheng et al. \cite{zheng2018dags} propose a method named NOTEARS: Non-combinatorial Optimization via Trace Exponential and Augmented lagRangian for Structure learning, which formulates the causal discovery problem as a continuous optimization problem using least-square loss with a DAG constraint under the additive noise model assumption.
+Such a technique has been extensively developed and applied to learning linear or nonlinear causal structures.
+Yu et al. \cite{yu2019dag} introduce a variational autoencoder framework for modeling the generative process of a causal structure equipped with evidence lower bound with a Gaussian prior of noise which is implemented by least-square loss.
+Ng et al. \cite{ng2019graph} and zheng et al. \cite{zheng2020learning} extend a linear causal model into a nonlinear causal model using neural networks but still rely on the least-square loss for reconstruction.